Topology

 Compile-time:

-src/topology.lib.sigil - world HTTP/TCP entry constructors only in
+src/topology.lib.sigil - in project mode, world named-boundary entry constructors only in

 Validate-time: